 However, sometimes our customers and their financial advisers will agree that fees for specific additional services can be paid out of the customer’s investment account.
 If this is the case we don’t include these fees in your PIE tax calculation, as we leave you to discuss deductibility with your accountant or tax adviser and include the fees in your personal tax return.
 Your PIE Tax Statement will point out which types of fees have not been deducted for PIE tax.

 Will AMP provide me with a tax certificate or PIE statement?

-We will send you an annual PIE Tax Statement by 30 June each year, covering the tax year that ends on 31 March.
+We will send you, or make available to you, an annual PIE Tax Statement by 30 June each year, covering the tax year that ends on 31 March.
 We may send you a PIE Tax Statement during the year if you close your account.